Google PageSpeed Insights

 Here we have a few alternatives;

-• Try to link directly to the final destination whenever possible instead of relying on redirects.
+• Link directly to the final destination whenever possible to avoid unnecessary redirects.

-• Set appropriate caching headers to instruct browsers to cache redirects.
+• Set caching headers to instruct browsers to cache redirects for faster performance.

-• Avoid redirect chains because they introduce additional latency by ensuring redirects are as direct as possible.
+• Avoid redirect chains by ensuring that any redirects are as direct as possible, reducing latency.

-• Ensure optimizing your web server configuration to handle redirects efficiently.
+• Optimize server configuration to efficiently handle redirects.

 Efficiently Encode Images

-• JPEG is good for photographs and images with gradients.
+• JPEG: Ideal for photographs and images with gradients.

-• PNG is good for images with transparency and sharp edges.
+• PNG: Best for images with transparency and sharp edges.

-• You can use image sprite to reduce the number of HTTP requests and then improve loading times.
+• Use image sprites: Combine multiple images into one file to reduce HTTP requests and improve loading times.

-• For simple graphics, consider using Scalable Vector Graphs (SVGs).
-Because they can be scaled without losing quality.
+• Use SVGs: For simple graphics, SVGs are ideal since they can be scaled without losing quality.

 Avoid Chaining Critical Requests